 Description: Learn about the untamed side of veterinary technician medicine.
 Discover the positive impact Zoos and Wildlife Rehab centers can make.
 Work with endangered and rescued animals.
 Observe the business side of these operations.
 Do 80 hours of volunteer work at a zoo or wildlife rehab center and receive college credit.
 Enrollment is limited.
-(Pre reg: Enrollment in Veterinary Technology)
+(Pre req: Enrollment in Veterinary Technology) Credit Hours: 2